odabasi61/SASS-Nexter-Project/README.md

 # Nexter-Project

-This is a beautifully designed house dealer website
+This is a beautifully designed house dealer website.
+In this sample project, i used advance level css techniques and grid layouts for page responsivity.
+Also scss is used in this project.

 https://odabasi61.github.io/Nexter-Project/